edertone/TurboDevTools/Virtualization/Docker/Images/php7-apache-vhosts/README.md

   - Php 7.4.16
   - Apache 2.4.38
+  - Php and apache configured for optimal performance
-  - Virtualhosts support ready to use
+  - Virtualhosts ready to use: Host as many webistes as yu want with a single docker container
   - Unified logs for all the virtual hosts
   - Http and Https enabled